Introduction

 R

 For this R demonstration, we will introduce how to use ggplot2 package to create nice scatterplots.
+First, we load all the libraries we will need.

 Step 1: Basic Scatterplot